Antennas, Antenna Cables, Wireless Products: Technical Articles

 RG174's structure is typical of coaxial cables and is comprised of the following layers and materials:

-• Dielectric: Low Density Polyethylene (LDPE) which contributes water resistance and flexibility to the cable.
-Dielectric diameter is 1.55mm (0.06 inches)
+• Dielectric: Low-density polyethylene (LDPE), which contributes water resistance and flexibility to the cable.
+The dielectric diameter is 1.55mm (0.06 inches)

-• Outer shielding: A single layer of tinned copper with coverage of between 88% and 90% depending on manufacturer.
+• Outer shielding: A single layer of tinned copper with coverage between 88% and 90%, depending on the manufacturer.

 Electrical profile of RG174

 The impedance of RG174 is typically 50 Ohm.
-The conductor resistance is a maximum of 142.4 Ohm and dielectric resistance is at least 1000 Ohm.
-The maximum frequency transmitted this cable is 6GHz.
+The conductor resistance is a maximum of 142.4 Ohm, and the dielectric resistance is at least 1000 Ohm.
+This cable transmits a maximum frequency of 6GHz.

 Comparison of RG174 and LMR-100 coax cable